 - Some off the shelf medications, including diphenhydramine

-CBD has the most powerful anti-convulsive properties of all the cannabinoids.
-Scientists have found that CBD has four main ways that it works as an antiepileptic:
+Cannabidiol has the most powerful health properties of all the cannabinoids.
+Scientists have found that CBD has four main ways that it works similar to an antiepileptic:

 CBD reduces the degradation of the endocannabinoids that the body produces.
 This assists the endocannabinoid system in maintaining the natural equilibrium in the body.